Nafees10/qblog/README.md

 2. Open source, you can change it to your needs.
 3. Easy to create new templates.
 Look into the `templates/` directory, everything can be easily modified.
 4. Features a "dashboard" from where new content can be added.
+5. Responsive design - Although this depends on the template being used, the default template is responsive, and works well on small screens, including the dashboard.
 5. Easy to setup, read below:

 ## Setting it up